peteroupc/html3dutil/doc/H3DU.Shape.md

 #### Examples

-    // rotate the shape 40 units about X axis, 20 units about Y axis,
+    // rotate the shape 40 units about x-axis, 20 units about y-axis,
-    // and 50 units about Z axis
+    // and 50 units about z-axis
     shape.setQuaternion(H3DU.MathUtil.quatFromTaitBryan(40,20,50));
-    // rotate the shape 20 units about Y axis shape.setQuaternion(H3DU.MathUtil.quatFromAxisAngle(20,0,1,0));
+    // rotate the shape 20 units about y-axis shape.setQuaternion(H3DU.MathUtil.quatFromAxisAngle(20,0,1,0));

 <a name='H3DU.Shape_setScale'></a>